From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Methods

 \subsection{Merger History in the TNG}

 In this research, we use catalogues of merger histories from \citet{rodriguez2017role} and \citet{eisert2023ergo}, which include data and statistics on the merger history of all subhalos (i.e., galaxies) across cosmic time.
 Here, mergers are split into three categories: major (stellar mass ratio > 1/4), minor (stellar mass ratio between 1/10 and 1/4), and mini (stellar mass ratio < 1/10) mergers.
 The mass ratio is always determined by the stellar masses of the two merging galaxies when the secondary galaxy reaches its maximum stellar mass.
 To avoid spurious flyby and re-merger events, mergers are only included when both galaxies can be traced back to a time when each belonged to a different FoF group.
-A cleaning method has also been implemented to filter out mergers involving events attributed to non-cosmological subhalos ("clumps").
-Initially, any subhalos marked with SubhaloFlag == False are excluded.
-Furthermore, the secondary is disregarded if absent for more than two snapshots.
+We also remove subhalos identified as non-cosmological structures in the TNG300 group catalog (\texttt{SubhaloFlag} = 0).
+Such systems generally correspond to poorly resolved or numerically spurious objects and are not considered physically meaningful galaxies.